Australian Bureau of Statistics

 8165.0 - Counts of Australian Businesses, including Entries and Exits, Jun 2010 to Jun 2014 Quality Declaration

 Latest ISSUE Released at 11:30 AM (CANBERRA TIME) 02/03/2015

 |Page tools: Print Page Print All RSS Search this Product|

-The number of actively trading businesses in Australia increased by 0.4 per cent between the 2010–11 and 2011–12 financial years, according to figures released by the Australian Bureau of Statistics (ABS) today.
+The number of actively trading businesses in Australia increased by 1.0 per cent between June 2013 and June 2014, according to figures released by the Australian Bureau of Statistics (ABS) today.

-Karen Connaughton, Director of National Tax Data and Business Demography, said that the Australian Business Counts publication showed there were 2,141,280 actively trading businesses in Australia in June 2014, says David Skutenko from the ABS.
+The Australian Business Counts publication showed there were 2,100,162 actively trading businesses in Australia in June 2014, says David Skutenko from the ABS.

 These documents will be presented in a new window.